Cyme101/Cyme101/README.md

 <br>

 Welcome to my profile!
 Last year, I decided to learn to code as a career change.
-I've enrolled in an intensive 9-weeks long Full-Stack Web Development Bootcamp at **Le Wagon** which I graduated in March 2022.
+I've enrolled in an intensive 10-week long Full-Stack Web Development Bootcamp at **Le Wagon** which I graduated in March 2022.

-The Front-End is where I like to challenge myself and create through code.
+The Front-end is where I like to challenge myself and create through code.

 I come from a Fashion Design background but I became interested in IT.
 Over the past 10 years, I've worked as a Support Analyst.